Natalya Varley: Career

 Varley found herself in the focus of media attention; crowds of fans started to gather wherever she would arrive to perform with her Circus troupe.
 This sudden fame made her none the richer: Varley claims to have been paid 300 rubles (two average Soviet monthly wages) for the blockbuster the popularity of which never waned.

-In October 1967 the first Soviet horror movie, Viy (after Nikolay Gogol's novella of the same name) was premiered.
+In October 1967 the first Soviet horror movie, Viy (after Nikolay Gogol's novella of the same title) was premiered.
 Here Varley provided another striking performance, now as Pannochka, a murdered witch, rising off her coffin to torment and finally kill a hapless seminary student (played by Leonid Kuravlyov), who had inadvertently brought about her death.
 Several other films of the late 1960s featured Natalya Varley, who has by now left the Moscow Circus to become a Boris Shchukin Theatre Institute student.
 Among them were Seven Brides of Corporal Zbruyev and The Twelve Chairs, the latter again by Gaidai.

 In 1971 Varley graduated the Theatre Institute and joined the Moscow Drama Stanislavsky Theatre troupe where she worked till 1978.
 This was not a happy experience.
 Four directors came and went in the course of seven years; a long vacation had to be taken due to pregnancy (in 1972 she gave birth to her first son Vladimir) and the general atmosphere of jealousy, ill-will and petty intrigue proved to be utterly depressing for Varley.

 Varley continued to be filmed throughout the 1980s, but despite some minor successes (The Great Attraction, My Father Is an Idealist, I Don't Want to Be an Adult) her career in cinema was ostensibly in decline.
 In the mid-1990s (after The Wizard of the Emerald City, 1994, where she played both of the two wicked witches) Varley retired, explaining this decision with her dissatisfaction with the dire quality of the scripts she'd been offered.

 Prior to that, in the late 1980s Varley joined the Maxim Gorky Literature Institute which she graduated in 1994.
 Some of the poetry she'd written through the years became song lyrics.
 Working with the composer Nikolai Shershen, she released four studio albums in 1992-1999: At the Peak of Togetherness, Don't Die, Love, Aqua Vitae and The String in Me, Don't Break.
 She also authored three books of poetry.

 In the 2000s Natalya Varley occasionally performed (the production of Oskar by the Empire of Stars, a private theatre) and gave solo concerts.
 She also hosted a couple of TV shows ("Household Affairs", Domashnye khlopoty; Your Business, Delo vashe).
 In 2009 she took part in the Russian Channel One "Two Stars" project, to perform in tandem with Ukrainian pop veteran Nikolai Gnatyuk.